i-aka5h/OIBSIB/README.md

 # OIBSIB
-This repository contains projects that I have been assigned as a web development intern at Oasis Infobyte.
+This repository contains tasks that I have been assigned at Oasis Infobyte.

 # Level 2
 ## Task 1 - Calculator